 Given this, we provide five tips for move-up buyers that should help the process.

 It is tempting to buy your next place prior to selling.
 After all, it is fun to cement your next move.
-However, resisting this temptation is the prudent move.
+However, resisting this temptation is a prudent move.

 There are several reasons you should do so.
 First, in New York City, sellers will not consider your offer if you have a selling contingency.
 This means closing is based on selling your current property, which naturally turns off the other party.
 This weakens your offer since you are competing with other parties that are not placing this condition.